 wen.
 23d Snowd alittle last night clear to day & thawing alittle, Milt took some of his meat to day all well at their Camp began this day to read the Thirty days prayer, may Almighty God grant the request of an unworthy Sinner that I am.
 Amen

-If Reeds account is correct, the Snowshoe Party probably ascended present Sawtooth Ridge, which rises to a high point of 4,600 feet, about 1,500 feet above the North Fork of the North Fork of the American River.
-From some points on Sawtooth Ridge they could have seen the Sacramento Valley to the west.
-If Sinclair is correct, they probably camped in the canyon of the North Fork of the North Fork of the American River, between Humbug Bar and Euchre Bar.
+If Reeds account is correct, the Snowshoe Party probably ascended present Sawtooth Ridge or the ridges above Blue canyon, which rise to high points of about 4,500 feet, about 1,500 feet above the North Fork of the North Fork of the American River.
+From some points on these ridges they might have seen the Sacramento Valley to the west.
+If Sinclair is correct, they probably camped in the canyon of the North Fork of the American River near Euchre Bar, or in one of the canyons above there.
 The River is at 2,100 foot elevation, about 1,500 feet below the rim of the canyon.

 Sinclairs account continues:

 In this melancholy situation they consulted together, and concluded they would go on, trusting in Providence, rather than return to their miserable cabins.
 They were, also, at this time out of provisions, and partly agreed, with the exception of Mr. Foster, that in case of necessity, they would cast lots who should die to preserve the remainder.
 During the whole of the night it rained and snowed very heavily, ...

 In her letter of May 22, 1847, Mary Graves wrote

 We made good progress until the 8th day, when we got lost.
 It commenced raining and continued until the next day at night--then commenced snowing and continued three days and nights.